 Abstract seascape photography is becoming more and more popular.
 Online galleries are full of such prints.
 But there is a difference between a snapshot and a good photo.
 And it is much more obvious for abstract photography.

 In general, you need a little longer shutter speed and then zoom in and focus on the waves.
 They will smooth out nicely and produce various shapes and colours.
 But you need to avoid chaos and messiness!

 Shoot many photos and then choose where the composition works best.
 If you include the sky, then regular composition rules apply.
 If you don’t, then it becomes more about the lines and shapes.

-Another way to create abstract seascapes is an ultra-long exposure.
-But in this case, the photo should be absolutely clear – no rocks, no algae, nothing distracting.
-Just the water and the sand or just the water.
+Another way to create abstract seascapes is ultra-long exposure.
+But in this case, the photo should be absolutely clear.
+No rocks, no algae, nothing distracting.
+Only the water and the sand or just the water.